GarciaInes/Scrum-Mastering/Retro/Questions.md

 * What were friction points?
 * Are there systems we should retool?
 * I really appreciate your bringing this to the table, I'm sure it wasn't easy.
+* How  will we successfully challenge each other without damaging our relationships?

 Decide what to do: ie out of the insights everyone shared, what are highlights/tangible actions each is going to do after leaving the session.
 The value is not just in being present and participate but in the actions the conversation has prompted.